 The enforcement system monitors correct payment of the toll and compliance with the regulations set out in the German Federal Trunk Road Toll Act (BFStrMG).

 The associated tasks are split between Toll Collect and the Federal Office for Goods Transport (BAG).
 Toll Collect is responsible for automatic enforcement with enforcement gantries and pillars.
 This responsibility also includes recovery of toll in the case of toll violations.
 This official task was assigned to Toll Collect by the Federal Government.

 All further enforcement is carried out by the BAG.

 A total of 300 permanently installed enforcement gantries register approaching vehicles and as traffic is flowing they check, whether the trucks subject to toll have a correct log-on in the system.
 If an On-Board Unit is installed and is activated, the gantry checks whether the device is set correctly.
 For vehicles subject to toll, the licence plate number is scanned and compared with the data stored in the Toll Collect computing centre.
 If no log-on is present, Toll Collect conducts the necessary investigations and any necessary retrospective toll collection.
 Toll Collect must forward any Information relevant to the proceedings to the BAG, where it is evaluated.
 If there is a correct log-on, the vehicle data is immediately deleted.

 The enforcement gantries can also send the data of potential toll violators to BAG employees parked further along the road.
 The enforcement team pulls over these vehicles from the traffic and checks them.
 This enables the BAG employees to immediately clarify the situation.
 Retrospective tolls and fines can be levied on the spot.

 Agents from the Federal Office for Goods Transport (BAG) also carry out on-site enforcement across Germany in the form of spot checks.
-This enforcement is partially based on random selection and partially where there is a specific suspicion.
-The BAG employees check on site whether the toll has been correctly paid in the past, based on shipping documents and fuel receipts, for example.
+The companies selected for on-site enforcement are selected randomly or based on a specific suspicion.
+On-site enforcement entails checking whether the toll has been correctly paid in the past, based on shipping documents and fuel receipts, for example.